kantuni/CP3/Chapter 1/Exercise 1.1.2/Exercise 1.1.2.md

 Analyze the time complexity of the naive complete search solution by uncompetitive programmer A above to understand why it receives the TLE verdict!

 ### Answer
-Running time of the naive complete search is
+Running time of naive complete search is

 ```mathematica
 C(2N, 2) * C(2N - 2, 2) * ... * C(2, 2) = 2N! / 2^N